 Timed intercourse cycle after cycle to catch that perfect moment...

-Done everything in your human power to conceive a child...
+everything in your human power to conceive a child...

 Opened your heart to the roller coaster of adoption...